ibm-cloud-docs/ibm-spectrum-lsf/troubleshooting.md

 1. Go as root (sudo su).
 2. Run the `Run systemctl restart NetworkManager` command.

-Once the above command is submitted on the `/etc/resolv.conf` file, in the search we must see the provided domain name as mentioned:
+Once the above command is submitted in `/etc/resolv.conf` file, search must be updated with the domain name as mentioned here:

 ```
 [lsfadmin@user-lsf-test1-mgmt-2 ~]$ cat /etc/resolv.conf